zitadel/examples-api-access-and-token-introspection/service-user-jwt/README.md

 1. cd to this directory: `cd service-user-jwt`
 2. Copy the content in your downloaded key file to `client-key-file.json`.
-3. Replace the values of PROJECT_ID, ZITADEL_DOMAIN and ZITADEL_TOKEN_URL n the .env file with your values you obtained earlier.
+3. Replace the values of PROJECT_ID, ZITADEL_DOMAIN and ZITADEL_TOKEN_URL in the `.env file` with your values you obtained earlier.
 4. Run the script to generate a token by running `python3 jwt-profile-token-generator.py` in the terminal.
 5. Copy the printed access token and set the value to a shell variable called `TOKEN` as shown below: